dotnet/docs/docs/core/testing/unit-testing-mstest-runner-intro.md

 ### Debug the app directly in Visual Studio

-`Testing.Platform` test project can be debugged directly.
+`Microsoft.Testing.Platform` test project can be debugged directly.
 To debug all the tests in the given executable, unless a filter is provided:

 1. Navigate the test project you want to run in Solution Explorer, right select it and select **Set as Startup Project**.
 1. Set breakpoint into the test that you'd like to debug.